 Climate and Weather in Fort Lauderdale

-- The Gulf Stream, a major ocean current carrying warm blue water from the Gulf of Mexico to Europe, passes just offshore of Fort Lauderdale Beach.
-As such, ocean temperatures are always warm between 75° and 85°F.
+- 🌊 Ocean temperatures are always warm between 75° and 85°F. This is due to the Gulf Stream, a major ocean current carrying warm blue water from the Gulf of Mexico to Europe, passing just offshore of Fort Lauderdale Beach.

 FAQs About When to Visit Fort Lauderdale